 How one hospital is creating statewide change in meeting behavioral health needs.

-presented its priority areas in behavioral health at the 2020 Annual Leadership Conference, which include early detection, increased access to care and reducing stigma.
+, priority areas in behavioral health include early detection, increased access to care and reducing stigma.

 Early childhood mental health